U.S. BANK

 At U.S. Bank, ongoing professional development is a key component of my growth as an Experience Designer.
 I regularly engage with corporate training programs and curated content that deepen my expertise in areas such as data security, accessibility, inclusive design, brand standards, and cross-functional collaboration.

-Participation in events like Innovation Week, Development Day, and Demo Day sessions has helped strengthen my understanding of the business, refine my communication skills, and expand my design leadership capabilities.
+Participation in annual events like Copilotpalooza, Innovation Week, Development Day, and Demo Day sessions has helped strengthen my understanding of the business, refine my communication skills, and expand my design leadership capabilities.
 These opportunities have not only supported my technical proficiency and strategic thinking but also provided exposure to enterprise-level design systems and product delivery at scale.

 TESTIMONIALS & FEEDBACK